bloom-lmh/awe-axios/docs/en/发起HTTP请求/Basic Request Methods.md

 |                   | `refAxios`          | Overrides the class decorator's default `axios` instance.                                                                          |

 ::: tip Path Parameters
-Typically, you need to use various parameter decorators to implement more complex API interfaces.
-AxiosPlus provides three types of parameter decorators to meet your parameter passing needs:
+Typically, you need to use various parameter decorators to implement more complex API interfaces. awe-axios provides three types of parameter decorators to meet your parameter passing needs:

 1.  `@QueryParam`: For query parameters (`?key=value`).
 2.  `@PathParam`: For path parameters (`/path/:id`).